 How to apply

-Download the guidance document below and read it carefully.
-Consider how your application can contribute to the aims set out in the 'Key information' and 'About the fund' sections.
+Download the relevant guidance document below and read it carefully.
+Consider how your application can contribute to the aims of the programme.

-Step four: Complete and submit the online application form
+Step three: Complete and submit the online application form

-Click the 'apply now' link at the top of this page to go to our online application portal.
-Here you can prepare and submit your application – you can save your application at any time and come back to complete it later.
+Click the 'Apply now' link at the top of this page to go to our online application portal.

 In the latest round of the fund, nine organisations have been awarded £1,543,000.